 About the Owner

-After re-locating to the east side, I began volunteering with Seattle Humane’s Dog Behavior and Socialization team and then became a Behavior Program Assistant volunteer, working with some of the shelter’s most challenging dogs.
-I was thrilled to later become a dog training instructor for Seattle Humane’s dog training classes that are open to both adopters and the public.
+After re-locating to the east side, Jen began volunteering with Seattle Humane’s Dog Behavior and Socialization team and Behavior Program, working with some of the shelter’s most challenging dogs.
+Jen was thrilled to later become a dog training instructor for Seattle Humane’s dog training classes that are open to both adopters and the public.

 In 2018, Jen founded Seattle Humane’s volunteer BAT (Behavior Adjustment Training) program to help fearful, frustrated, and reactive shelter dogs.
 She attended the Official BAT School and became a CBATI (certified BAT instructor) in October of 2019.
 She also set up Seattle’s Eastside BAT Group on Facebook to grow and connect the community of dog owners interested in learning more about BAT in the greater Seattle area.

 A strong believer in giving back, Jen looks forward to continuing to help dogs with behavioral challenges in our community.
 When she’s not at work or volunteering, you can find Jen hiking or biking with her adopted miniature schnauzer, Ada.

 Please visit the Contact page today to set up a consultation or ask for more information!